-- 435 In this paper, we investigated the properties of error evolution in the forecast of a real case study with a convection resolving model.
-We used the model as a laboratory where we assume that a model trajectory represents the truth and we can vary the amplitude and structure of the initial condition error.
+- 460 In this paper, we have investigated the properties of error evolution in the forecast of a real case study with a convection resolving model.
+We use the model as a laboratory where we assume that a model trajectory represents the truth and we can vary the amplitude and structure of the initial condition error.
 We produce forecasts that start from two hypothetical analyses, one with an error comparable to and one with an error ten times smaller than the present day analysis error.
-In this way it - 440 was possible to quantify the properties of instabilities with different space and time scales that are representative of the evolution of the forecast error.
+In this way it has - 465 been possible to quantify the properties of instabilities with different space and time scales that are representative of the evolution of the forecast error.
 According to the theory, when the analysis and the ensuing forecast are so accurate to reproduce the details of the single convective cells, the error growth rate is that typical of this phenomenon, while as the error increases and convective-scale instabilities saturate, the error growth is due to slower instabilities.
-This result is based on the theory

-- of Lyapunov exponents and vectors that characterise the unstable, neutral and stable subspace of the system.
-In the real case study at hand, it is impossible to compute the entire set of Lyapunov vectors with positive growth rate that would give us all the information on the instabilities of the system.
-Therefore we used the breeding technique to quantify the instabilities that are relevant for forecast errors of a given typical amplitude.
-We tuned the breeding parameters and used different rescaling - 450 amplitude and frequency to adapt them to the assumed initial condition error.
+This result is based on the theory - 470 of Lyapunov exponents and vectors that characterise the unstable, neutral and stable subspace of the system.
+It is impossible to compute the entire set of Lyapunov vectors with positive growth rate that would give us all the information on the instabilities characterising the linear growth regime of the non-hydrostatic model.
+To quantify the instabilities we then used the breeding technique, which, moreover, enables selecting those that are relevant for forecast errors of a given typical amplitude. - 475 We tuned the breeding parameters and used different rescaling amplitude and frequency to adapt them to the assumed initial condition error.
 The results can be summarised as follows.
-When the error is comparable to the present day analysis error, the unstable subspace, as estimated with the breeding technique, has the following properties: the growth rate decreases with BV index and the number of BVs that are active during the convective episodes is not extremely large.
-By projecting the forecast error on this subspace we find that most of the forecast - 455 error projection is on the leading BVs, and it does not significantly increase when the number of BVs is raised from 12 to 24.
-Typical values of growth rates for the leading BVs are about 0.05-0.07 h-1 corresponding to doubling times of 10-14 h.
+When the initial error is comparable to the present day analysis error, the unstable subspace, as estimated with the breeding technique, has the following properties: the growth rate always decreases with BV index and the number of BVs that are active during the convective episodes is not extremely large:

+- 480 just one or two in this case, during the night and the morning; only in the afternoon their number increases, to 8 after 12:00 UTC and to 12 (at least) after 15:00 UTC (Fig. 2), in agreement with the flow-dependent instabilities evident in the forecast error evolution (Fig. 1).
+By projecting the forecast error on this subspace we find that most of the forecast error projection is on the leading BVs, and it does not significantly increase when the number of BVs is raised from 12 to 24.
+Typical - values of growth rates for the leading BVs are about 0.05-0.07 h-1 corresponding to doubling times of 10-14 h.